Slinesx/System_Init/README.md

   - Installs Realm network relay tool from GitHub releases
   - Configures system services for both Xray and Realm
   - Sets up firewall exceptions automatically

+- **undo-system.sh**
+  Rollback script:
+  - Stops and removes Realm service and binaries
+  - Uninstalls Xray using official uninstaller
+  - Removes Docker CE, containerd and related components
+  - Removes all users from the docker group and deletes the group
+  - Cleans up all configuration files and services

 - **xray_server.conf**
   Xray configuration template with Shadowsocks protocol, auto-configured with your server's public IP.